 With these words, he classifies the idea of a past resurrection as false teaching.
-False teaching that could produce only falling morals and separation from God.
+That false teaching could produce only falling morals and separation from God.

 The Resurrection Of The Dead – Not Spiritual But Bodily (vv.34-49)

-By this point Paul has already proved his assertion that our resurrection has not yet taken place.
+By this point, Paul has already proved his assertion that our resurrection has not yet taken place.
 It is still a forthcoming, future event.
-The question remains however of the nature of the resurrection body.
-Paul has already hinted what it will be like.
+The question remains, however, of the nature of the resurrection body.
+Paul has already hinted at what it will be like.
 As the first fruit is, so will the rest be (v.20).
 Here he completes his argument by entering into an imaginary dispute with his opponents.
-In this dispute he moves from the known to the unknown.
-The known is this – that sowing is not an end but a beginning, and that every seed produces fruit according to its kind.
-The unknown is that death is not an end, but the beginning of a new life and that the stem and fruit of the plant are different in kind from the seed, but all of them together – seed, stem and fruit – represent the same plant.
+In this dispute, he moves from the known to the unknown.
+The known is that sowing is not an end but a beginning and that every seed produces fruit according to its kind.
+The unknown is that death is not an end but the beginning of a new life and that the stem and fruit of the plant are different in kind from the seed, but all of them together – seed, stem, and fruit – represent the same plant.

 35 But someone may ask, “How are the dead raised?
 With what kind of body will they come?”
 36 How foolish!
 What you sow does not come to life unless it dies.

-For Paul death is not an end but a sowing.
-The sowing is not the end of the seed, but the beginning of its new life.
+For Paul, death is not an end but sowing.
+The sowing is not the end of the seed but the beginning of its new life.
 The sheaves grow as a result of the death of the seeds.
-You do not sow what will be, but what will become as a result of the death of what is.
+You do not sow what will be, but what will become due to the death of what is.
 Jesus said a similar thing in John 12:23-26.

 23 Jesus replied, “The hour has come for the Son of Man to be glorified.
 24 I tell you the truth, unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
 But if it dies, it produces many seeds.
 25 The man who loves his life will lose it, while the man who hates his life in this world will keep it for eternal life.
 26 Whoever serves me must follow me; and where I am, my servant also will be.
 My Father will honor the one who serves me.